tpierrain/me-myself-and-i/README.md

  - [Show me your domain: Cash Flow monitoring & forecasting](https://www.youtube.com/watch?v=FklGeG-2f_I&list=PLGl1Jc8ErU1wIRD0Of4nXLUecxjrjeJOk&index=1): talk with [Caroline DESPLANQUE](https://twitter.com/@carolinedpl) where we presented the domain of Cash flow Forecasting in front of our Context Map.  ![uk](uk.jpg)

 #### Alpes Craft (Grenoble)
- - [Outside-in Diamond ◆ TDD pour écrire des tests Antifragiles & orientés métier](): version longue (grosse session de Q & A avec le public nombreux) de ce talk mais dont la capture video a été perdue malheureusement.
+ - [Outside-in Diamond ◆ TDD pour écrire des tests Antifragiles & orientés métier](): long version (big Q & A session with a large audience) of this talk but the video capture of which was unfortunately lost.

 #### Breizhcamp (Rennes)
  - [La scale-up, l'autonomie et le sous-marin nucléaire](https://www.youtube.com/watch?v=WurK0nYWcSM): talk with [Pauline JAMIN](https://twitter.com/paulinejamin) about the challenges of fostering Autonomy in a scale-up context.